 As a great starting point to get some ideas flowing, try the Insights button.
 Once you have a clear goal in mind, think through your tool options to decide what’s best (see our February 9th update for more on that).

 If you’re still not sure where to begin, start by checking for a pre-built report that meets your needs.
-If you don’t find one, try designing a custom report in the Report Library.
+Not finding what you’re looking for?
+Try designing a custom report in the Report Library.
 If at any point you run into barriers with the functionality in Reports, or dimensions and metrics that aren’t available, try Explore.

 ROI tip: If you want to pick up where you left off in Reports, or if you find yourself wanting to dig deeper on an existing detail report, there is a somewhat hidden way to do this without starting over!
 From a detail report, click the icon to Edit comparisons in the top right corner of the report.
 At the bottom of the right nav that appears, click “Explore” (try refreshing if it is missing).
 And voila!
 Now you can start from the same data and begin to dig in deeper.